morteg15/AttentionAtlas/readme.md

 This project uses machine learning to predict harmful algal blooms based on oceanographic data.
 It includes functionality for data loading, model training, and visualization of predictions.

+We have also included a Demo web app found in the demo_web_app folder this can be runn by opening the index.html file to show how a future application could look like

 ## Features

 - Loads and processes NetCDF oceanographic data and CSV event data